MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 1.md

 These expressions indicate system uptimes of 99.9 percent, 99.99 percent or 99.999 percent.
 For on-premises servers, the more uptime the SLA requires, the higher cost.
-To calculate system uptime in terms of hours, multpliy these percentages by number of hours in a year (8760) </p>
+To calculate system uptime in terms of hours, multiply these percentages by number of hours in a year (8760) </p>
 <ul>
 <li> 99.9%, uptime: 8,751.24, downtime: 8.76h </li>
 <li>99.99% uptime: 8,759.12 downtime: 0.88h </li>